 - Under the Higher Education Act 2004 provision is made for reference of student complaints to the Office of the Independent Adjudicator (OIA) for Higher Education when the University's internal student appeals processes have been exhausted, but the student remains dissatisfied with the outcome. - 2.
+The Office of the Independent Adjudicator (OIA) for Higher Education will not consider complaints raised by students who have not utilise the University's internal procedures in the first instance.
+The OIA's Scheme Rules (rule 7) states that the OIA "will not review a complaint unless the higher education provider has had the opportunity to look at it first.
+This means that normally the student needs to have completed the provider's internal processes before complaining to [the OIA]". - 3.
 On completion of the University's internal appeals procedures, a student will be issued with a 'Completion of Procedures Letter' by the Student Appeals and Complaints Officer (or nominee) and be provided with details of the services available to the student from the OIA.
 The Completion of Procedures Letter will: - (a) provide a description of the appeal - (b) confirm that the University's internal appeals procedure has been completed - (c) state the outcome of the internal appeals process - (d) confirm that the student has the right to take their case to the OIA - (e) indicate how a student can contact the OIA - (f) stipulate that the OIA will only consider submissions from students within a period of twelve months from the date of the Completion of Procedures Letter.